tls-evolution/ccr/README.md

 ### Active scans

 Our RFC-based scanner is published in this repository: https://github.com/ralphholz-usyd/goscanner/.
+We provide the scripts to run the scans in active-scans/.

 Data sets are massive - we upload these into a DigitalOcean space.
 We are currently making these files publicly visibile, but we would prefer if reviewers are OK with private links.